gazman-sdk/Life-Cycle/README.md

  - There could be multiple listeners for each signal
  - It is possible to register and unregister from signal.
  - Also signal got the method **addListenerOnce()**, it will automaticaly unregister the listener after the first dispatch of the signal
- - SignalsBag got two methods: **inject** and **create**, inject is to use signal as singleton and create to create new instance of the signal.
+ - SignalsBag got two methods: **inject** and **create**, "inject" is to use signal as singleton and "create" to create new instance of the signal.

 See the full documintation in [slide Show](https://docs.google.com/presentation/d/181WIzXmmO7e16gPUp_sV2lsfFfhR2z8mh2VsDcotBNU/pub?start=false&loop=false&delayms=3000)